wbolster/emacs-direnv/README.rst

-the minibuffer will show a message with a summary of the changes made to the environment, similar to what ``direnv`` does in a shell.
+the minibuffer will show a message with a summary of the changes made to the environment, similar to what ``direnv`` does in a shell. its sibling command ``direnv-update-directory-environment`` does the same for buffers that don't have an associated file.

 the global minor mode ``direnv-mode`` does the same, but automatically updates the emacs environment